tntsoftware/donorhub-transformer/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-This application helps you to present your organization's internal donation data as a donorhub compliant API.
+This application helps organizations to present their internal donation data as a donorhub compliant API.
 This makes it easy to enable people to import donation data into tools like [MPDX](https://mpdx.org).

 Ruby on Rails
 -------------